jorycz/ryradio/README.md

 ### Update

-Login by SSH as user pi with password raspberry.
+Login using SSH as user pi with password raspberry.

 ```
 cd ryradio